Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Exercise.md

 ### The contents of this exercise in a nutshell:

-**The aim of this practical is to** get familiar with the QGIS software.
-The first practical exercises will introduce the QGIS graphical user interface (GUI) and its basic tools and features to create a foundation for the later practicals.
+**The aim of this exercise is to** get familiar with the QGIS software.
+The first exercises will introduce the QGIS graphical user interface (GUI) and its basic tools and features to create a foundation for the later practicals.
 After some basic introduction, you will create a **choropleth map** with the aim of showing the number of transit boardings in areas across Helsinki.
 A choropleth map is a type of map that uses colours to summarise the statistics within different spatial units.
 We recommend the excellent [Colorbrewer tool](https://colorbrewer2.org/) to help you choose palettes which match your data and the information you want to communicate.